-Farm Business and Production Management is designed to teach principles of farm management and problem solving based on problems individual enrollees encounter.
-Enrollment is open to any individual who is beyond high school and is actively engaged in or about to enter farming.
+Production Management is designed to teach principles of farm management and problem solving based on problems individual enrollees encounter.
+Enrollment is open to any individual who is beyond high school and is is beyond high school and is actively engaged in or about to enter farming.
 This includes farm owners, operators, renters, partners, farm managers, and hired persons.
 Both men and women are encouraged to enroll.
 The program is targeted to individuals who have farming as their objective.
 Enrollees should plan to regularly attend scheduled group instruction sessions and allow time for individual on-the-farm instruction.